Government of Canada endorses global 6G research principles

 The federal government has joined several countries in endorsing principles for a secure and open 6G network.

-The six principles target the research and development of 6G wireless communications systems and largely focus on trusted, secure technology built on global standards.
+The six principles target the research and development of 6G wireless communication systems and largely focus on trusted, secure technology built on global standards.

 6G is the next generation of wireless communications and is expected to offer faster technologies than the current wireless generation of 5G.
-It’s also expected to enable new innovations using Internet of Things (IoT), artificial intelligence, and augmented reality.
+It’s also expected to enable new innovations using Internet of Things (IoT), artificial intelligence (AI), and augmented reality (AR).

 “Canadians depend on telecommunications services being reliable and secure every day, whether for personal connectivity or the digital economy,” François-Philippe Champagne, Minister of Innovation, Science and Industry, said in a press release.
 “Our government has endorsed these shared principles for 6G so that Canadians can continue to benefit from the latest wireless technologies.”